youssifsamir/SpotifyClone-App/README.md

 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.
+For major changes, please open an issue first to discuss the proposed changes.